nishant/narora_public/README.md

 This is a collection of all of my data science projects.
 Visit this folder to see a readme for each project.

 ### Genmake ###
-Genmake is a program that searches the source code directory tree and creates/updates a makefile that can build all of the code in the source directory.
+Genmake is a C program that searches the source code directory tree and creates/updates a makefile that can build all of the code in the source directory.
 It can automatically create a Makefile for any C program.

 ### Parser/Interpreter ###
 This is a two-part project in which I implemented a lexer and parser for the SmallC language in OCaml.
 The parser is capable of parsing expressions, statements, and full programs by operating on a flat token list assembled by the lexer.
 In this project, I have written the complete pipeline to turn a text file into a running SmallC program.